dsNikhilds/dsNikhilds/README.md

     I'm Nikhil!
 </h3>

-- 👀 I’m an aspiring Data Scientist
+- 👀 I’m an aspiring Data Scientist.
 - 🌱 I’m currently learning everything :P
-- 💞️ I’m looking to collaborate on cool data analysis projects
+- 💞️ I’m looking to collaborate on meaningful data science projects.
-- 🥅 2022 Goals: Make more meaningful data science projects
+- 🥅 2022 Goals: Be the best version of yourself.
-- ⚡ Fun fact: I love to read novels and play games
+- ⚡ Fun fact: I love to read novels and play games.

 <!-- Icons -->